SaynaSarvar/Computational-Intelligence-course-projects/README.md

 - **and project with hebb**
   AND logic using Hebbian learning algorithm.

+- **x & o project with multi category perceptron**
+  Character recognition which is a multi category implementation using mcp.

 #### Adaline
 - **x & o project with adalyn**
   Pattern classification using the Adaline (Adaptive Linear Neuron) model.